-Real leadership is about allowing your team to work to their capacity, not limiting them with yours
+Strong leadership is about allowing your team to work to their capacity, not limiting them with yours.

-Mark’s 25 year career has focused on one thing: leading change.
+Mark’s international career has focused on one thing: leading change across distances/cultures.

-He started his international development in Singapore, and then went on to lead enterprise level change programmes in marketing companies across the world, working in cultures and markets as diverse as Egypt, Netherlands, Italy and
+He started his international development in Singapore, and then went on to lead enterprise level change programs in marketing companies across the world, working in cultures and markets as diverse as Egypt, Netherlands, Italy and Japan.

-Mark has spent the last 35 years exploring the world – living and working across Singapore, Egypt, Netherlands, Italy, Japan, UK and his home country, the USA.
+Mark has spent the last 35 years exploring the world – living in Singapore, Egypt, Netherlands, Italy, Japan, UK and his home country, the USA…and working across over 50 countries.

 He has now settled in London with his Japanese wife Atsuko, and when he’s not helping leaders find the balance between their personal and professional lives, he looks for time to play golf – the sport which earned him a university “scholarship”.